-Nationwide more than a million students obtained an associate’s degree from 3,197 schools in the 2014-2015 school year, according to the U.S. Department of Education’s National Center for Education Statistics.
-In Oregon, 13,681 students graduated with an associate’s degree from 39 schools during the same academic year.
+Nationwide more than a million students obtained an associate’s degree from one of 2,883 schools in the 2015-2016 school year, according to the U.S. Department of Education’s National Center for Education Statistics.
+In Oregon, 12,955 students graduated with an associate’s degree from 32 schools during the same academic year.
 Women accounted for 58 percent of graduates and men for 42 percent.
 Nationally, women accounted for a slightly higher 61 percent of associate degrees awarded in 2015-2016.

 What Are the Most Common Associate’s Degrees?

 Many of the top associate’s degree programs are focused on skills that apply to a specific career or career area.
-Several health care professional and support programs are among the top degrees: registered nursing; EMT; and dental hygiene are all in the top 20 programs.
+Several health care professional and support programs are among the top degrees: registered nursing; EMT; medical assistant; and dental hygiene are all in the top 25 programs.
 The top associate’s degree programs also feed the state’s restaurant workforce, with programs in culinary arts/chef training and baking and pastry arts.
 Many protective service professionals are also trained at the associate’s degree level, with criminal justice/safety studies and fire science/fire-fighting in the top 25 programs.
 Concentrations in business, accounting, and office and administrative roles also appear in the top associate degree programs.

 An Associate’s Degree Could Make You Competitive for Some Jobs

-About 48,400 job openings that will require an associate’s degree will be available between 2014 and 2024.
-In addition to the job openings due to businesses opening or expanding over this period, a significant number of job openings are projected due to the need to replace workers leaving their occupations.
-Two out of three job openings (31,993) are expected to be due to the need to replace workers who retire or otherwise leave their occupation, with the remaining openings due to new or expanding businesses.
+About 187,000 job openings that will require an associate’s degree to be competitive will be available between 2017 and 2027.
+Not many of these job openings are anticipated due to businesses opening or expanding over this period; a significant number of job openings are projected due to the need to replace workers leaving their occupations.
+More than nine out of 10 of these job openings are expected due to the need to replace workers who retire or otherwise leave their occupation, with the remaining openings due to new or expanding businesses.

 The associate’s degree ballgame has changed in recent years, with efforts to make community college more accessible to a wider group of recent high-school graduates and GED recipients.
 Oregon Promise is a program that covers most tuition at an Oregon community college for students that meet certain criteria.
 The program is new and its continuation is dependent on legislative approval of the funding.